The kinematics and excitation of infrared water vapor emission from planet-forming disks: results from spectrally-resolved surveys and guidelines for JWST spectra: ANALYSIS

 \paragraph{General trends in water luminosity} Across different energy levels (and wavelengths), the water luminosity is in general higher in T~Tauri disks than in Herbig disks.
-In T~Tauri disks, the water luminosity increases with accretion luminosity and with line shape parameter $S$, and decreases with disk inclination, infrared index $n_{13-30}$, millimeter disk radius $R_{disk}$, and radius of CO emission $R_{CO}$ (estimated from the line width at 10\%, as a tracer of the inner emitting radius for warm molecular gas) \citep[see][for details]{banz22}.
+The non-detection of water in Herbig disks reflects a true decrease in luminosity and is not simply a S/N issue.
+In T~Tauri disks, the water luminosity increases with accretion luminosity and with line shape parameter $S$, and decreases with disk inclination, infrared index $n_{13-30}$, millimeter disk radius $R_{disk}$, and radius of CO emission $R_{\rm{CO}}$ \citep[estimated from the line width at 10\%, as a tracer of the inner emitting radius for warm molecular gas; see][for details]{banz22}.
 The higher detection rates of water in spectral lines with larger $S$ values (e.g. AS~205~N and DR~Tau) as observed at high-resolution, therefore, is not simply due to the higher line-to-continuum contrast.
 Broader lines with lower $S$ (e.g. in RNO~90) are more blended with nearby lines (e.g. CO, in $M$-band spectra) and do require a higher S/N per pixel to be detected, implying that their detection rate will be lower.
 However, two trends suggest an intrinsically decreasing water (and CO) luminosity due to 1) the $S$ parameter itself, where triangular lines with $S > 5$ have a median luminosity that is $\approx 5$ times higher than triangular lines with $S < 5$, and 2) the viewing angle, where disks with $incl < 25$~deg have a median luminosity a few times higher than triangular lines with $incl \approx$~30--50~deg.
 Both trends suggest that the geometry of emitting regions as viewed under different inclinations determines the observed properties of molecular spectra \citep[see also Figure 6 in][]{banz22}.